Have you ever considered the payoffs you could get by making the simple choice to get up and get moving?

 The Brain Boosting Benefits of Physical Activity

 Studies show physical activity often corresponds with positive improvements in many key areas of life.
 Typically, people who are physically active eat healthier and smoke less.
 They usually report less stress, more patience with family members and co-workers and feel better about their lives in general.
 Physical activity is even correlated with fewer credit card purchases and financial stability.
 Want to improve your memory or ramp up your ability to learn and process information?
 Get physically active at least 30 minutes on most days of the week and see how you can get involved in AHA/ASA's National Walking Day campaign!

 Get Moving For Life

 If that’s not enough to move you to action, consider what physical activity can do for your long-term brain health.
-It can help reduce your risk of stroke, which is the fourth-leading cause of death in America and the No. 1 preventable cause of disability.
+It can help reduce your risk of stroke, which is the fifth-leading cause of death in America and the No. 1 preventable cause of disability.
 Yet, with healthy habits you can exercise an incredible amount of control over your own risks.

 When compared to people with low levels of physical activity, people who exercise are less likely to develop problems linked with cognitive decline or dementia that is often associated with aging and disease.
 Exercise gets your heart pumping which helps keep your brain cells fully supplied with oxygen, nutrition and energy.
 In addition, physically active people tend to have more receptors in their brain’s neural network which makes for better mental processing.
 Physically active people have less brain shrinkage as they age.
 They even have a greater ability to generate fresh brain cells – a process called neurogenesis – well into their senior years.
 You truly have to use it or lose it.
 While physical activity jumpstarts your brain activity, it helps keep your heart healthy, too.

 - Improve blood cholesterol